hturnbull93/portfolio/README.md

 Wrote a test that it should also render an element with class watermark containing the text of the passed child element.

-- Added a div with classname of watermark containing the children's children (the text node it contains).
+- Added a div with class name of watermark containing the children's children (the text node it contains).
+- It also has an aria-hidden attribute of true, as the text is for decoration, and doesn't need to be read by screen readers.

 Green.

+Now the Watermark can be wrapped around title on pages.
+This affected a snapshot, so updated that also.

 ### To Do